Johnny KimMessages & Lectures

 Reading the Cycles of Ministry and Life through Spring, Summer, Fall, and Winter

-- The next revival unfolds with both the Word and power
+• The next revival will be healthy when the Word and the Spirit's power move together

 Essay